GoJS API

 This layout positions nodes of a tree-structured graph in layers (rows or columns).

-For a discussion and examples of the most commonly used properties, see Trees page in the Introduction.
+For a discussion and examples of the most commonly used properties, see Trees page in Learn.
 If you want to experiment interactively with most of the properties, try the Tree Layout sample.
 See samples that make use of TreeLayout in the samples index.

 This layout makes use of a LayoutNetwork of TreeVertexes and TreeEdges that normally correspond to the Nodes and Links of the Diagram.